alexrutar/wordpath/Readme.md

 ```
 $ ./wordpath diameter
 ...
-Max distance 16, from abut to inca
+Max distance 16, from "abut" to "inca".
 ```

 ## Customizing the word dictionary